Brodski/resume/resume.md

   - Reworked the website that ultimately improved customer interaction by 61%.
   - Collaborate with designers, marketing, SEO, and content teams, ensuring alignment to meet and exceed business objectives.
   - Provided guidance and support to new employees and interns, facilitating their success, onboarding and integration into the organization.
+  - Associate Developer was my job title at first, final job title was Senior Developer.

 - **Platform Infrastructure Integration / Automation Engineer**, Charter Communications *Dec 2018 - Oct 2019*